Confidence Sets for the Emergence, Collapse, and Recovery Dates of a Bubble: Introduction

 Once evidence of a bubble is detected, attention often turns to estimating its emergence, collapse, and recovery dates.
 PWY, PSY, and \citet{PhillipsS2018}, among others, proposed date-stamping methods based on bubble detection tests and demonstrated that their estimators are consistent for the break fractions.
 Alternatively, traditional methods for detecting break dates, which minimize the sum of squared residuals, have been explored by \citet{HarveyLS2017}, \citet{PangCZL2018}, \citet{HarveyLW2020}, \citet{PangDC2021}, \citet{KurozumiS2023}, and \citet{KejriwalNP2025}.
 These studies show that the emergence, collapse, and recovery dates can be consistently estimated if the explosive speed is sufficiently fast, whereas only consistency for the break fractions is guaranteed for the emergence and recovery dates under slow explosiveness.
 However, to the best of our knowledge, confidence sets for the bubble dates have not yet been developed in the literature.

 In this article, we address this gap by investigating methods for constructing confidence sets for the emergence, collapse, and recovery dates of a bubble.
 A commonly used approach for constructing a confidence set for a break date relies on the limiting distribution of the breakpoint estimator.
 However, our preliminary simulations reveal that this method performs poorly for bubble dates.
 Instead, we propose constructing the confidence set by inverting tests for the location of the break date, as proposed by \citet{ElliottM2007} and \citet{EoM2015}, among others.
 We develop several tests, including one based on the likelihood ratio principle, as in \citet{EoM2015}, and others inspired by \citet{ElliottM2007}.
+Note that we construct the confidence sets for the three breaks not jointly but separately, given the point estimates of the breaks.
 We examine the asymptotic properties of these tests under both the null and alternative hypotheses.
 Furthermore, we evaluate their finite-sample performance through Monte Carlo simulations, showing that some of the proposed methods perform satisfactorily in terms of both the coverage rate and the length of the confidence set.

 The remainder of this article is organized as follows.
 Section~2 introduces the model and assumptions.
 Section~3 proposes several methods for constructing confidence sets for the emergence, collapse, and recovery dates of the bubble and develops the associated asymptotic theory.
 Section~4 investigates the finite-sample properties, and Section~5 presents an empirical application.
 Concluding remarks are given in Section~6.
 Proofs of the theorems are relegated to the appendix, and detailed simulation results are provided in the online appendix.